 I think that in 50 years, music historians may look back at this time as the Era of On/Off Switches.

 This is why expressive touch control is important.

 Until recently, musicians have been faced with a false choice: the expressive control of acoustic instruments or the technological advantages of electronic instruments.
-LinnStrument–and other expressive electronic controllers like Seaboard, Continuum, SoundPlane, Eigenharp, K-Board Pro, Joué and others to come–offer a third way that provides both.
+LinnStrument and other expressive electronic controllers offer a third way that provides both.

 I believe that over the next five or ten years, electronic musicians will gradually embrace the value of expressive electronic instruments and stop using on/off switches.
 With that change will come a new wave of expressive electronic musical solo artists to introduce new forms of expressive electronic music, whose talents and fame will rival the great solo artists of acoustic instruments.

-Given that there are almost no expressive electronic solo artists today, here has never been a greater opportunity than now to be one of those future artists.
+Given that there are almost no such expressive electronic solo artists today, there has never been a greater opportunity than now to be one of those future artists.